 I first visited in 2011 as a tour guide leading tours the length of Vietnam.
 At the time I went in knowing absolutely nothing and left in love!
 It became the fast favourite of every group I took there and the one place they always wished they had more time.

 My first non-work visit was early in 2015.
-We were in the midst of planning our wedding in Cairns and I was becoming increasingly terrified trying on wedding dresses.
+We were in the midst of planning our wedding in Cairns when I became increasingly terrified trying on wedding dresses.
 Not at the prospect of marriage, but at the price tag.
-I knew I was in for at least $2000 (if I got the cheapest dress I tried) and that was before any alterations to make the thing actually fit.
+I knew I was in for at least $2000 (if I got the cheapest dress I tried).
 So I decided to get in touch with Yaly Couture, a well renowned tailor I had visited while on tour in Hoi An.
-Depending on fabrics chosen and exact details their estimate was $US200-600!
+Depending on fabric and the exact details their estimate was $US200-600!
 Next minute I’m checking airfares and I’d found a great deal.
 AU$2000 on a dress is one thing, $2000 on a dress AND a holiday… ABSOLUTELY!

 My mum is never one to shy away from adventure so she didn’t take much convincing to come along for the ride and at the last minute Andrew’s work situation changed so he came along too.